karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 That's hardly realistic!
 Unless you wanna make flappy bird or something.
 But we wanna make 2D platformer mechanics, so let's fix it.

 There are several different ways to fix things like this.
-We're gonna add a variable called `player_grounded` and use that to make sure you can only jump when you're... grounded.
+We're gonna add a variable called `player_grounded` and use that to make sure you can only jump when you're standing on the ground.

 Just after the line `player_vel: rl.Vector2`, add this line: